 University celebrates fundraising milestone, year of accomplishments

-June 30 marked the close of the most successful fiscal year of fundraising for the University of Illinois at Urbana-Champaign.
+June 30 marked the close of the most successful fiscal year of fundraising for the University of Illinois Urbana-Champaign.

-Champaign, Ill.—June 30 marked the close of the most successful fiscal year of fundraising for the University of Illinois at Urbana-Champaign, with more than 100,000 gifts and commitments totaling $415.4 million, surpassing the previous record of $345.3 million achieved in 2013.
+Champaign, Ill.—June 30 marked the close of the most successful fiscal year of fundraising for the University of Illinois Urbana-Champaign, with more than 100,000 gifts and commitments totaling $415.4 million, surpassing the previous record of $345.3 million achieved in 2013.
 The university also celebrates the halfway point of its ambitious eight-year fundraising campaign, With Illinois.

 “Thanks to the generosity of donors in all 50 states and more than 100 countries, the university is ahead of pace with over $1.35 billion raised,” said Barry Benson, the Urbana campus’s vice chancellor for advancement.
 The amount surpasses 60 percent of the campaign goal.

 Support of student scholarships is one of the major components of the With Illinois campaign, and more than $236 million was committed or pledged in FY2018 toward making the Illinois experience more accessible.

 “I feel truly honored to receive a scholarship and to have been given the opportunity to attend the University of Illinois; without private support and the generosity of the university’s alumni and friends, my family and I questioned if this would be possible,” said Ethan Swanson, an education major focusing on middle grades math and science.
 “This scholarship made my dream of attending my state’s flagship school a reality, and for that I am forever thankful.”